run-house/kubetorch/README.md

 # 📦Kubetorch🔥

-**A Python interface for running ML workloads on Kubernetes**
+**A Fast, Pythonic, "Serverless" Interface for Running ML Workloads on Kubernetes**

-Kubetorch enables you to run any Python code on Kubernetes at any scale by specifying required resources, distribution, and scaling directly in code.
-It provides caching and hot redeployment for 1-2 second iteration cycles, handles hardware faults and preemptions programmatically, and orchestrates complex, heterogeneous workloads with built-in observability and fault tolerance.
+Kubetorch lets you programmatically build, iterate, and deploy ML applications on Kubernetes at any scale - directly from Python.

+It brings your cluster's compute power into your local development environment, enabling extremely fast iteration (1-2 seconds).
+Logs, exceptions, and hardware faults are automatically propagated back to you in real-time.

+Since Kubetorch has no local runtime or code serialization, you can access large-scale cluster compute from any Python environment - your IDE, notebooks, CI pipelines, or production code - just like you would use a local process pool.

 ## Hello World